Aadarshseeni/Mobile-Tracker/README.md

 ## ⚠️ Disclaimer

 This tool is developed only for educational and ethical purposes.
-Use it only on your own devices.
+Use it only on your own devices or with proper permission.

 ---

 ## 👨‍💻 Author

-Aadarsh (Cybersecurity Enthusiast)
+Aadi (Cybersecurity Enthusiast)